dmorgan3405/lighting-talks/page-object/accessors_blog.md

 In the example, *username_element* returns an instance of the **PageObject::Elements::TextField** class.
 Having access to the PageObject element allows us to ask additional state questions, and allows the PageObject to encapsulate complex element behaviors.

-My preference is to us the defined accessor methods, when available, versus directly accessing the element.
+My preference is to use the defined accessor methods, when available, versus directly accessing the element.
 I prefer using this methods to enhance the readability of the code and decrease the amount the code written.

 ## Meaningful names